Rain rain go away....

 We have taken the name and use it to refer to the property in general and our house in particular.
 It is not I might add a particularly novel choice, the area around Candeleda is known for it's tobacco plantations and also for the paprika plantations.
 Both plants go through a drying out process which explains the plethora of sequeros peppered (I couldn't resist that one) throughout the countryside.

-e term sequero has such a close links to the area that the local council choose it for the name of the recently restored tourist information center, the fact it was an actual sequero probably had something to do with and not just a case of copy cats, as my daughter would have you believe.
+In fact the term sequero has such a close links to the area that the local council choose it for the name of the recently restored tourist information center, the fact it was an actual sequero probably had something to do with and not just a case of copy cats, as my daughter would have you believe.
 To be fair, our real sequero is a concrete structure, about 50 years old, the real thing is generally smaller and made of rock or mud bricks and much older.

 So now you know why I distinguish between "el sequero" and the "real sequero".